cirrusflyer275ds/ctx-eor-site/docs/contact.md

 Have questions about our Employer of Record services?
 Want to explore trial-to-hire hiring?
 Ready to simplify onboarding, payroll, and compliance?

-Fill out the form below — we’ll be in touch within 1 business day.
+Fill out the form below — or reach out directly.
+We’ll be in touch within 1 business day.

 <form name="contact" method="POST" netlify>
   <input type="hidden" name="form-name" value="contact" />